 The initial focus of brands will be on the revenge shoppers, the ones who feel locked down and are longing to go on a shopping spree.
 Their pent-up desires may vary from buying their favorite branded clothes, going to a movie or visit to a pub or a bar to have a drink.
 This category is likely to consist of the younger and more affluent shoppers who are just itching for the stores to open.

 A revelation shopper shops for essential commodities only.
 These may vary from a washing machine, a refrigerator, or replacing an air conditioner that has produced a nagging sound for a long time.
 He or she may be described as older, wealthier but at the same time conscious and cautious of the future and what it may bring.
-While just opening up may be enough for attracting the revenge shopper, it may take a little more effort to get the revelation shoppers to swipe their credit cards.
+While just opening up may be enough for attracting the revenge shopper, it may take a little more effort to get the revelation shoppers to swipe their credit cards, even the credit cards for bad credit.
 And for the third category of restricted shoppers, additional motivation such as special offers and discounts may have to be announced.

 OOH to bounce back